Lemkos: Persecution

-Forced Relocations (Operation Vistula): The Lemkos have faced severe persecution in the 20th century, including mass deportations.
+The Lemkos have faced severe persecution in the 20th century, including mass deportations.
 A major example was Operation Vistula in 1947, when Poland’s communist regime, with Moscow’s tacit backing, forcibly resettled the Lemko people from their ancestral homes in the Carpathian region.
 Approximately 30,000 Lemkos were brutally deported in 1947 as part of Operation "Wisła" (Vistula), an effort to remove Ukrainian and Lemko populations from southeastern Poland and suppress the Ukrainian insurgency.
 This ethnic cleansing scattered Lemkos to distant areas (many were sent to Poland’s western territories), destroying their communities.
 Earlier, under a 1945 Polish-Soviet agreement, most Lemkos had already been compelled to leave for Soviet Ukraine, and by mid-1946 around 70–80% of Lemko families were uprooted from Poland.
 Those remaining were then caught in Operation Vistula’s dragnet the following year.

+During the Russo-Ukrainian War, the Lemko-populated villages of Peremozhne, Luhansk Oblast, Zvanivka in Donetsk Oblast were occupied by Russian troops, leading to deaths of some of their inhabitants and destroying objects of Lemko cultural heritage.

 Religion

-Ukrainians in Poland, 2002.
-Note strong presence in the Recovered Territories in the north and west, due to forced resettlement during Operation Vistula.

 An important aspect of Lemko culture is their deep commitment to Byzantine Christianity which was introduced to the Eastern Slavs from Byzantium via Moravia through the efforts of Saints Cyril and Methodius in the 9th century.
 Originally the Lemkos adhered to Orthodoxy, but in order to avoid latinization, directly entered into Union of Brest with the Roman Catholic Church in the 17th century.

 Most Lemkos today are Eastern rite or Byzantine-rite Catholics.
 In Poland they belong to the Ukrainian Greek Catholic Church with a Roman Catholic minority, or to the Ruthenian Catholic Church (see also Slovak Greek Catholic Church) in Slovakia.
 A substantial number belong to the Eastern Orthodox Church.
 Through the efforts of the martyred priest Father Maxim Sandovich (canonized by the Polish Orthodox Church in the 1990s), in the early 20th century, Eastern Orthodoxy was reintroduced to many Lemko areas which had accepted the Union of Brest centuries before.

 The distinctive wooden architectural style of the Lemko churches is to place the highest cupola of the church building at the entrance to the church, with the roof sloping downward toward the sanctuary as opposed to their neighbouring sub-ethnic groups such as the Boykos who place the highest cupola in the middle.
 Both groups styles have three cupola with numerous eaves.